 Together with our partners, DeRegt can offer solutions to monitor the cable temperature.
 If required, this can be linked to a usage profile to keep the operation within the correct parameters and so ultimately extend the cable’s lifespan.

 Not insignificant in this respect, too, is the potential to adjust the entire set-up and perhaps thereby increase lift capacity even further thanks to an improved ratio of copper to steel.

 Feel free to contact us to find out what this could mean for your design.
 We are happy to accept the challenges.

 At what upcoming events can ROV manufacturers and operators meet DeRegt?

-We will be at all the following trade fairs: ONS in Stavanger, Offshore Energy in Amsterdam, Oceanology International 2019 in San Diego, Offshore Europe in Aberdeen and Oceanology International 2020 in London.
+We will be at all the following trade fairs: Oceanology International 2020 in London, ONS in Stavanger and Offshore Energy in Amsterdam.
 In short, enough chances to talk to us.
 Alternatively, you are always welcome to visit our design team and take a look at our production facility near Rotterdam in the Netherlands.